Tyco and the Norwegian Supreme Court case of Thorbjørn Selstad Thue v The Norwegian Government (E-19/16)

-In 2015 the European Court of Justice ruled that time spent travelling to and from first and last appointments by workers without a fixed office should be regarded as working time.
+In 2015, the European Court of Justice ruled that employees without a fixed place of work should have time spent travelling to and from their first and last appointments treated as working time by their employers.

 Tyco shut its regional offices in 2011, resulting in employees travelling varying distances before arriving at their first appointment.
 The distances between the workers’ homes and the places where they carried out work varied a great deal and were sometimes more than 100 kilometres, taking up to three hours to drive.

-Tyco counted the time spent travelling between home and customers, not as working time, but as a rest period.
-The period of work on the premises and the journeys between each customer was taken into account as working time.
+Tyco counted the time spent travelling between home and customers, not as working time, but as the employee’s rest period.
+The period of work on the premises and the journeys between each customer’s premises was the only time deemed to be working time.

 Before the closure of the regional offices, however, Tyco used to count the daily working time of its employees as starting when they arrived at the office (the employees then picking up the vehicle they were to use) and ending when they returned to the office in the evening (to leave the vehicle there).

-The Court of Justice declared that time spent by those workers travelling each day, with no fixed company base, between their homes and the premises of the first and last customers designated by their employer constituted working time within the meaning of the directive.
-The Court took the view that the workers are at the employer’s disposal for the time of the journeys.
+The Court of Justice declared that workers with no fixed place of work who had to travel between their homes and the premises of the first and last customers should have those first and final journeys designated by their employer as working time within the meaning of the directive.
+The Court took the view that the workers are at the employer’s disposal for the duration of those journeys.

-A recent advisory opinion of the EFTA (the Court of Justice for the Free Trade Association States Court) to the Norwegian Supreme Court in the case of Thorbjørn Selstad Thue v The Norwegian Government (E-19/16), came to a similar conclusion as in the ECJ’s Tyco case.
+A subsequent advisory opinion of the Court of Justice for the Free Trade Association State’s Court (EFTA) to the Norwegian Supreme Court in the case of Thorbjørn Selstad Thue v The Norwegian Government echoed the decision in the Tyco case.

 The reason for this view was that despite having a fixed place of work, employees still required the protection of the Directive in relation to adequate rest when working away from the office.